Last updated on May 16, 2022

 This matchup depends on how your opponent leads.
 If they go with a relatively slow start, it’s going to be very hard for you to lose.
 But if it starts with a curve of Esper Sentinel, Thalia, Guardian of Thraben, and Ranger-Captain of Eos, you’ll have trouble for days.
 Prioritize developing your non-creatures before any of them hit the field to get around it.
 You’ll want to build a huge mana base with your ramp spells if they do land.

 The way you win this is by making one-punch-man attacks with your lands thanks to Destiny Spinner.
-That’s the most common way, but you’ll sometimes steal a game by casting Sigil of the Empty Throne.
+That’s the most common way, but you’ll sometimes steal a game by casting Hallowed Haunting.
 Don’t let too many turns pass since a timely Collected Company will turn the game around.

 Your opponent will try to pull off their one-trick-pony moves, which consists of discarding their hand and playing multiple phoenixes from the graveyard.
 Your best card here is Sterling Grove for two reasons: it protects your creatures from Unholy Heat, and it tutors your Rest in Peace.